SwedbankPay/swedbank-pay-sdk-js/CONTRIBUTING.md

 ## Releasing

 This package utilizes [semantic release][] to manage releasing.
-We have three release channels, `main`, `next` and `develop`.
-Our Github Actions workflow automatically releases a canary release based on the content at `develop` as long as at least one commit message follows [Conventional Commits][].
+We have two release channels; `main` and `develop`.
+Our Github Actions workflow automatically releases a canary release on `develop` as long as at least one commit message follows [Conventional Commits][].

-When the team decides to, `develop` is merged into `next` or `main`, dependant on the changes.
+When the team decides to, `develop` is merged into `main` to release as stable release.

 - `develop` should be considered as unstable code (not ready for production). e.g. `v1.0.3-develop.5`
-- `next` used for the next major version. e.g. `v2.0.0-next.1`
 - `main` should be considered stable. e.g. `v1.0.3`

-These are all considered [release branches][] as per Semantic Release documentation.
+These are both considered [release branches][] as per Semantic Release documentation.

 ## Need Help?